 Damaging the natural environment comes with consequences.
 Any industry that does so outside of clearly defined regulatory approvals can face stiff penalties that threaten the livelihood of their operation.
 Even when operating in compliance with regulations, damage caused by industrial activity can have negative consequences for the living things and ecological connections that create the biodiversity present near an operation.

-The process of mineral extraction in mining generally makes it impossible not to cause some damage to the surrounding environment and given this, how can mining businesses operate responsibly knowing that damaging nature is, in some instances, unavoidable?
+The process of mineral extraction in mining generally makes it impossible not to cause some damage to the surrounding environment.
+Given this, how can mining businesses operate responsibly and help work towards the objectives of the post-2020 Global Biodiversity Framework knowing that damaging nature is, in some instances, unavoidable?

 Although lofty corporate ESG goals are admirable, achieving net gain for biodiversity is challenging and requires carefully planned actions that are also consistent with increasingly stringent government regulations and international good practice guidelines.
-The mining sector in Canada already has a significant set of government regulations that it must comply with that relate to biodiversity, including the Fisheries Act, SARA, Migratory Birds Convention Act, provincial/territorial acts, and more.
-The level of regulatory responsibility varies depending on size of mine and industry.
-Some smaller mines and mine expansions fall under provincial jurisdiction, whereas large mines require federal approval.
-Operations typically are monitored by provincial regulators.
+The mining sector already has a significant set of government regulations that it must comply with that relate to biodiversity.

 To continue to improve biodiversity outcomes in the mining sector, Knopff has a few suggestions.
-“There needs to be more stringent application of the mitigation hierarchy, especially in the early design phases.
-We need to establish more confidence around, and testing of, mitigation actions designed to benefit biodiversity (i.e., proof of concept), especially if proposing novel approaches or untested ideas during permitting.
-And we also need to see more advanced planning, consultation, and buy in around offsetting.”
+“First, there needs to be more stringent application of the mitigation hierarchy, especially in the early design phases.
+We need to take a hard look at the true costs and benefits of avoidance.
+Second, we must establish more confidence around, and testing of, mitigation actions designed to benefit biodiversity (i.e., proof of concept), especially if proposing novel approaches or untested ideas during permitting.
+And, third, we need to see more advanced planning, consultation, and buy in around offsetting.”

 Biodiversity is suffering globally because of human activity.
-By acting to mitigate impacts from mining, corporations can demonstrate their commitment to sustainability.
+By acting to mitigate impacts from mining, corporations can demonstrate their commitment to sustainability and show how they are doing their part to support the objectives of the Convention on Biological Diversity.
 This demonstration will be especially effective where careful avoidance and minimization are applied followed by innovative reclamation programs that create quality habitat for fish, wildlife, plants and other biodiversity elements and finally offsets to address any residual impacts.

 Failure to act can result in reduced permitting success, harm corporate image, and potentially limit investor interest in the company.
 These have significant adverse financial outcomes for mining companies.